happyplaygrounds/happypg-prod/_posts/2024-03-24-the-common-good.md

 </figure>
 Not only did THE COMMON GOOD invest in a playground for the community but they installed fencing around the playground to improve safety and security.
 Unfortunately, our installers were greeted with this image of vandalism to the new fence. <i class="fa-regular fa-thumbs-down"></i>When we reported it to THE COMMON GOOD administrator, she was moved to tears.
 These are the everyday challenges THE COMMON GOOD team faces and confidently work through.

 Back to the shipping container.
-The shipping container is a Hydroponics pod that provides fresh vegetables like lettuce and kale for the community.
+The shipping container is a Hydroponics Pod that provides fresh vegetables like lettuce and kale for the community.

 <figure class="align-right">
 <img src="https://d29f0iknz8av0q.cloudfront.net/the-common-good2/hydro-1.jpg" alt="" />
 </figure>

-Stephen provided a tour of the Hydroponics pod that is on the COMMON GOOD property, right behind the new playground.
+Stephen provided a tour of the Hydroponics pod that is on THE COMMON GOOD property, right behind the new playground.
 We were quite impressed.
 Some of the benefits of hydroponic farming include:

 <div>